kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Example for SOCKS Ciphers

-The following example shows a `proxy` service for the DMZ Gateway in an Enterprise Shield&trade; topology.
+The following example shows a `proxy` service for the DMZ Gateway in an Enterprise Shield™ topology.
 The Gateway receives secure client connections (`wss://`) and specifies the ciphers used on the accept URI (`DEFAULT`), but does not require mutual verification from the clients (`ssl.verify-client`).
 In addition, the internal Gateway connects over SOCKS and TLS/SSL (`socks+ssl://`) to the DMZ Gateway, specifies the ciphers used (`NULL`), and requires mutual verification (`socks.ssl.verify-client`).
-For more information about forward and reverse connectivity, see [Configure Enterprise Shield&trade; with the Gateway](../reverse-connectivity/o_rc_checklist.md).
+For more information about forward and reverse connectivity, see [Configure Enterprise Shield™ with the Gateway](../reverse-connectivity/o_rc_checklist.md).

 ``` xml
 <service>